-This Is the Carry-On Every Celeb Is Toting: Shop Jessica Alba, Mandy Moore and Karlie Kloss’s Go-To Bag
+This Is the Carry-On Every Celeb Is Toting: Shop Jessica Alba, Mandy Moore and Karlie Kloss's Go-To Bag

 RELATED: These Are the Best, Smartest, Most Rugged Carry-Ons According to Travel Experts

-The brand, founded by two former Warby Parker executives, has partnered up with Suki Waterhouse for a millennial pink-hued collaboration with her brand Pop & Suki, released a two-tone beauty with Madewell, paired up with West Elm for platinum and gold options, and donned minion yellow for a special issue roller celebrating the animated movie.
+The brand, founded by two former Warby Parker executives, has partnered up with Suki Waterhouse for a millennial pink-hued collaboration with her brand Pop & Suki, teamed up with Karlie Kloss on green and purple sets that helped send girls to technology camp, released a two-tone beauty with Madewell, paired up with West Elm for platinum and gold options, and donned minion yellow for a special issue roller celebrating the animated movie.

+Now, in addition to the existing options of blush and sky blue, Away has set their sights on another pastel — a version of 2018’s must-have hue.
+Inspired by the lavender blossoms of the Croatian island Hvar, this new pale purple colorway is offered in all four sizes of Away’s best-selling suitcases.
+It’s pretty, practical, and impossible to miss at baggage claim — what more could a stylish traveler ask for?

 WATCH THIS: Why Didn’t We Think of These?!
 HSN Star Joy Mangano Gives 6 Smart Packing Tips